-As Air Force ROTC cadets, students are entitled to select benefits.
+As Air Force ROTC cadets, students are entitled to selective benefits.
 Social and co-curricular activities, together with leadership and academic training, are all part of Air Force ROTC.
-Contracted cadets (juniors, seniors, and scholarship cadets) receive a nontaxable subsistence allowance each month during the school year and military ID cards.
-Honor Guard and Arnold Air Society are a few of the professional, social outlets for the cadets.
-Summer opportunities for cadets can include visits to military installations, free-fall parachuting training, combat survival training, flight nurse shadowing and duty as Cadet Training Assistants at Field Training, among other opportunities as funding is available.
+All scholarship cadets and also non-scholarship POC cadets receive a nontaxable subsistence allowance each month during the school year.

-Air Force ROTC offers scholarships varying in length and amount, depending on academic major and applicant qualifications.
-All AFROTC scholarships pay a stipend for textbooks and fees, plus a monthly, nontaxable stipend during the school year.
-AFROTC scholarships target academic majors related to the needs of the U.S. Air Force.
-Scholarship applicants are selected using the whole-person concept, which includes objective factors (i.e., GPA, standardized test scores (SAT/ACT), physical fitness test scores, etc.) and subjective factors (i.e., personal evaluations).
-Students who are enrolled in Air Force ROTC generally improve their scholarship selection opportunity.
+Air Force ROTC offers scholarships that vary in length of award and amount based on academic major and applicant qualifications.
+All awarded scholarships pay a stipend for textbooks and fees, plus a monthly, nontaxable, stipend during the school year.
+Scholarship awards are based on specific academic majors related to the needs of the U.S. Air Force.
+The scholarship opportunities for in-college students are determined at the national level by Air Force ROTC Headquarters and are subsequently administered by the detachment/Department of Aerospace Studies.
+Scholarship applicants are selected using the whole-person concept, which includes objective factors (i.e., GPA, standardized test scores (SAT/ACT), and physical fitness test) and subjective factors (i.e., personal evaluations).

-Because the scholarship program varies year to year according to budgets and the needs of the Air Force, interested applicants should contact the Department of Aerospace Studies at 817-257-7461 or www.afrotc.com for current scholarship information.
+Because the scholarship program varies according to budget and needs of the Air Force, interested applicants should contact the Department of Aerospace Studies at 817.257.7461 or www.afrotc.tcu.edu for specifics.